rugyoga/covid-19/README.md

 so a seven day average smooths those quirks out.

 Assuming you have a recent version of ruby installed (most Macs do).
-Get the last seven days oif data with:
+Get the last seven days of data with:

 county level:
 ```ruby